zgiannuzzi/oracle-db-training/Programing_section_6.md

 # 6.1

+### Vocabulary
-Cross Join- Returns the Cartesian product from two tables.
+1. Cross Join- Returns the Cartesian product from two tables.
-Natural Join- Joins two tables based on the same column name.
+2. Natural Join- Joins two tables based on the same column name.

+### Exercise
-1.Create a cross-join that displays the last name and department name from the employees and departments tables.
+1. Create a cross-join that displays the last name and department name from the employees and departments tables.
 ```sql
 SELECT last_name, department_name